 For example, there might have been a Toltec warlord with the namesake Quetzalcoatl, possibly also known as Kukulkán, who invaded the Yucatan in the early Post-Classic Period (circa 900 AD).
 Similarly, another legendary Toltec ruler Topiltzin Ce Acatl Quetzalcoatl was hailed as the son of Mixcoatl, a renowned Chichimeca warrior.

 Interestingly enough, Mixcoatl was primarily perceived as the god of the hunt in the later Aztec religion.
 In essence, over the course of centuries, the Nahua-speaking tribes (of Aztec culture) would adopt many of the legends of Quetzalcoatl (along with other Toltec myths) and mix them with their own native folklore.
-This gave rise to the ubiquity of the mythical ‘Feathered Serpent’ and his motifs in the Aztec pantheon of gods by circa 15th century AD.
+This gave rise to the ubiquity of the mythical ‘Feathered Serpent’ and its motifs in the Aztec pantheon of gods by circa 15th century AD.

 Lineage and Myths of Quetzalcoatl